Let’s start with a little exercise.

 3. We would joyfully make sacrifices.

 Instead of putting ourselves first, we would put our spouse first, just as Christ ‘gave himself up’ (25) for us.
-Usually, this kind of sacrificial love starts with truly noticing our spouse, then following through with small, but meaningful sacrificial acts.
+Usually, this kind of sacrificial love starts with truly noticing our spouse and then following through with small but meaningful sacrificial acts.
 Like the day my wife picked up my favorite hot sauce from the grocery store.

 4. We would forgive each other quickly and fully.